-In order to ensure that tap water is safe to drink, the US EPA and the Final Governing Standard for the United Kingdom (FGS-UK) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the Final Governing Standard for the United Kingdom (FGS -UK) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.

-Tables 1 - 8 list all of the primary drinking water standard contaminants that were detected during the most recent sampling events.
+Tables 1-8 list all of the primary drinking water standard contaminants that were detected during the most recent sampling events.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The FGS-UK requires us to monitor certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

 NOTE: Terms and abbreviations used in this report are located on the final page of this report.

-Table 1 Synthetic Organic Contaminants Parameter and Units of Measure Highest Level Detected Range of Levels Detected MCL MCLG Major Sources in Drinking Water Pesticides, total (calculated) (ppt) 0 0 500 0 Leaching from farm land
+Table 1 Synthetic Organic Contaminants Parameter and Units of Measure Highest Range of Levels MCL MCLG Detected Highest Levels MCL MCLG Drinking Water Pesticides, total 0 0 500 0 Leaching from farm land

-Table 2 Inorganic Contaminants Parameter and Units of Measure Highest Level Detected Range of Levels Detected MCL MCLG Major Sources in Drinking Water Antimony (ppb) <0.16 <0.16 5 5 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder Arsenic (ppb) 0.21 0.14- 0.21 10 0 Erosion of natural deposits in soil; runoff from orchards; glass and electronics pro- duction wastes Barium (ppm) 0.026 0.026 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits in soil Beryllium (ppb) <0.22 <0.22 40 40 Discharge from coal burning factories; erosion of natural deposits in soil Chromium (ppb) <0.17 <0.17 50 50 Discharge from steel and pulp mills; erosion of natural deposits in soil Fluoride (ppm) 0.3 0 - 0.3 4 2 Erosion of natural deposits in soil; water additive; discharge from fertilizer and alu- minum plants Mercury (ppb) <0.022 <0.022 1 1 Erosion of natural deposits in soil; dis- charge from refineries and factories; run- off from landfills; runoff from cropland Nitrate (as N) (ppm) 0.22 0.18 - 0.22 10 10 Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits in soil Selenium (2021) (ppb) <0.83 <0.83 10 10 Discharge from petroleum, glass, and metal refineries; erosion of natural depos- its in soil; discharge from mines and chemical manufacturers; runoff from live- stock lots (feed additive) Thallium (ppb) <0.18 <0.18 2 0.5 Leaching from ore-processing sites; dis- charge from electronics, glass, and drug factories
+Table 2 Inorganic Contaminants Parameter and Units of Measure Highest Level Detected Range of Levels Detected MCL MCLG Major Sources in Drinking Water Antimony (ppb) <0.16 <0.16 5 5 Discharge from petroleum refineries; fire retardants; ceramics; electronics; solder Aluminium (ppb) 5.3 5.1 - 5.5 200 200 Discharge from steel and pulp mills; erosion of natural deposits in soil Arsenic (ppb) 0.18 0.16- 0.23 10 0 Erosion of natural deposits in soil; runoff from orchards; glass and electronics production wastes Barium (ppm) 0.026 0.026 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits in soil Beryllium (ppb) <0.22 <0.22 40 40 Discharge from coal burning factories; erosion of natural deposits in soil Chromium (ppb) 0.48 <0.17 - 0.67 50 50 Discharge from steel and pulp mills; erosion of natural deposits in soil Fluoride (ppm) 0.12 0.12 4 2 Erosion of natural deposits in soil; water additive; discharge from fertilizer and aluminum plants Mercury (ppb) <0.022 <0.022 1 1 Erosion of natural deposits in soil; discharge from refineries and factories; runoff from landfills; runoff from crop land Nickel (ppb) 0.34 0.10 - 034 20 20 Discharge from steel and pulp mills; erosion of natural deposits in soil Nitrate (as N) (mg/L) 7.7 7.2 - 8.3 10 10 Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits in soil Selenium (2021) (ppb) 0.86 <0.83 -0.86 10 10 Discharge from petroleum, glass, and metal refineries; erosion of natural depos- its in soil; discharge from mines and chemical manufacturers; runoff from live- stock lots (feed additive) Thallium (ppb) <0.18 <0.18 2 0.5 Leaching from ore-processing sites; dis- charge from electronics, glass, and drug factories

-Table 3 Lead and Copper Parameter and Units of Measure Samples Collected 90 th % Level Found AL MCLG Typical Source of Contaminant Lead (2020) (ppb) 15 0.83 10 0 Internal corrosion of household water plumbing systems; discharges from indus- trial manufacturers; erosion of natural de- posits in soil Copper (2020) (ppm) 15 0.34 1.3 1.3 Internal corrosion of household water plumbing systems; discharges from indus- trial manufacturers; erosion of natural de- posits in soil
+Table 3 Lead and Copper Parameter and Units of Measure Samples Collected Typical Source of Contaminant Lead (2020) (ppb) 15 0.83 10 0 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits in soil Copper (2020) (ppm) 15 0.34 1.3 1.3 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits in soil

-Table 4 Volatile Organic Compounds Parameter and Units of Measure Detected range of constiuents MCL MCLG Major Sources in Drinking Water Benzene (ppb) 0 - <0.3 1 0 Discharge from factories; leaching from gas storage tanks and landfills Vinyl Chloride (ppb) 0.043 - <0.13 2 0 Discharge from manufacturing or pro- cessing plants
+Table 4 Volatile Organic Compounds Parameter and Units of Measure MCL MCLC Benzene (ppb) <0.030 1 0 Discharge from factories; leaching from gas storage tanks and landfills Vinyl Chloride (ppb) <0.043 2 0 Discharge from manufacturing or pro-